- Selecting the functional

 Stabilization of ASLDA functional

-is source of numerical instabilities.
+In the case of calculations for trapped system term \frac{\bm{j}_{\sigma}^2}{2n_{\sigma}} is source of numerical instabilities.
 Precisely, for small-density regions we have:

 -

-\frac{\bm{j}_{\sigma}^2}{2n_{\sigma}}\rightarrow 0
+\frac{\bm{j}_{\sigma}^2}{2n_{\sigma}}\rightarrow 0.

 \dfrac{\bm{j}_{\sigma}^2}{2n_{\sigma}}\longrightarrow f_{\textrm{reg.}}(n_{\sigma})\dfrac{\bm{j}_{\sigma}^2}{2n_{\sigma}}

-is to exclude from computation regions of small density.
-The function is controlled by two parameters in predefines.h
+The role of f_{\textrm{reg.}} is to exclude from computation regions of small density.
+The function is controlled by two parameters in predefines.h file:

 /**

-* Meaningful only in case of ASLDA.
+* Meaningful only in the case of ASLDA and SLDAE.

-* For regions with density smaller than SLDA_STABILIZATION_EXCLUDE_BELOW_DENISTY
+* For regions with density smaller than SLDA_STABILIZATION_EXCLUDE_BELOW_DENISTY,

-* For regions with density above SLDA_STABILIZATION_RETAIN_ABOVE_DENSITY
+* For regions with density above SLDA_STABILIZATION_RETAIN_ABOVE_DENSITY,

 * the contribution is assumed to be intact by the stabilization procedure.